2018 Ford EcoBoost 200: Qualifying

-Qualifying was held on Friday, November 16, at 3:45 PM EST. Since Homestead–Miami Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
+Qualifying was held on Friday, November 16, at 3:45 p.m.
+EST. Since Homestead–Miami Speedway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13–32.
 Then, the fastest 12 qualifiers would move on to the second round to determine positions 1–12.

 Grant Enfinger of ThorSport Racing would win the pole, setting a lap of 31.887 and an average speed of 169.348 mph in the second round.

 No drivers would fail to qualify.